Jennifer Billock believes a marketplace needs to be tended like a garden.

 Billock refers to the New York Times article How Not to Drown in Numbers, bearing out the value of both big and small data.
-Whereas big data denotes the aggregated user information that can be extracted from users’ behaviour, small data takes the form of interviews or surveys.
+Whereas big data denotes the aggregated user information that can be extracted from users’ behavior, small data takes the form of interviews or surveys.

 – Both are very important in producing insights.
 They complement each other—big data being the quantitative information and small data being the qualitative content you get from discussions with users.
-In general, I would recommend working with the community to the extent that you can, and make sure that the processes are collaborative.
+In general, I would recommend working with the community to the extent that you can and make sure that the processes are collaborative.
 We try to spend as much time with users as we can, both in big data and small data ways.

 To measure the effect of new features, multivariate tests—ones in which multiple variables are modified at the same time—were used at Couchsurfing for almost everything they do.